waikikibros/waikikibros.github.io/aboutme.md

 ---
 layout: page
-title: About me
-subtitle: Why you'd want to go on a date with me
+title: Front Yard Cuts
+subtitle: We are teenage brothers who enjoy working outside and saving money for our future.
+We make it easy just sign-up and see.
+Best of all, our mom does all the scheduling!
 ---

-My name is Inigo Montoya.
+My name is Brenden.
 I have the following qualities:

 - I rock a great mustache
 - I'm extremely loyal to my family

-What else do you need?

 ### My story